sparkflows/sparkflows-docs/docs/user-guide/scheduler/scheduling-workflows.rst

 Editing a Scheduled Workflow
 ----------------------------

-You can edit a schedule by clicking on the ``Edit`` icon and then updating the new values, and saving it from the Scheduled Workflows page.
+You can edit a schedule by clicking on the ``Edit`` icon and then updating the new values, and saving it from the ``Scheduled Workflows page``.

 Viewing Results of the Workflow Executions